 There are two main ways to maximize your savings: reduce your debt and make more money.
 Once you've cut your debt and changed your spending patterns, it may be time to pick up a side job.
 It doesn't have to be a full-time job.
 A part-time gig will give you enough to put away.
 If you don't want to be stuck indoors for another working shift, try driving for Uber or Lyft or doing odd jobs in your neighborhood.
 Anything extra you make should go into your emergency rainy day fund.

 If you want to play around with investing, do it with other funds.
-While there is the potential to make more money, there's also the risk of loss.
+While there is the potential to make more money after reading about title loan requirements, there's also the risk of loss.
 You may end up losing all of your savings and will have to start over again.
 Instead, open an interest-bearing savings account and leave your money there, where it can grow steadily without the risk.

 Do you really need cable or satellite television service?
 If you have internet service, the answer is probably no. There are many resources online for watching your shows legally.
 On that subject, you can cancel your newspaper subscription as well.
 Instead, visit Yahoo!, MSN, or Google for your daily dose of news.
 Additionally, many magazines can be read for free online.
 The more paid services you can cancel, the more money you'll have to add to your savings account.